-Scuba Diving is popular on Thailand vacations in Koh Chang, Krabi and Koh Samui.
+Scuba Diving is a popular activity in Koh Chang, Krabi and Koh Samui.
 According to scuba divers, findings prove that the water clarity in Koh Chang is as much as 65 meters on quiet days.
 In Koh Chang, Bang Boa is the most popular beach as a hopping port.
 It takes about an hour to ninety minutes to reach Hin Rap, Hin Luk Bat, Koh Gra, Koh Hai and Hin Kadung notably remain the best locations both in terms of clarity and profuse marine life.
 Koh Tao, Sail Rock and the National Marine Park are excellent spots for diving in Koh Samui.
 These are just a few minutes off from Samui and located in the Gulf of Thailand.
-The visibilities of these sites change with the season but in general, believably the Andaman Sea is best to dive during the period from October to April while May to September is the hottest for the Gulf of Thailand.
+The visibilities of these sites change with the season but in general, believably the Andaman Sea is best to dive during the period from October to April while May to September is the hottest period in the Gulf of Thailand.

 Witnessing the colorful coral reefs and breathtaking marine life on the water surface is definitely something you would not want to miss while in Thailand.
-Besides the Money Bay and Hin Klang, the Maya Bay, Pi Leh Bay, Phi Phi Don East Coast, Shark Point & Long Beach, Tonsai Bay Westside, Mosquito Island and the Bamboo Island are some stunning locations for snorkeling.
+Besides the Money Bay and Hin Klang, the Maya Bay, Pi Leh Bay, Phi Phi Don East Coast, Shark Point & Long Beach, Tonsai Bay Westside, Mosquito Island and the Bamboo Island are some stunning locations for snorkelling.
 While Maya Bay has exceptionally clear water, the Pi Leh Bay has a charm of its own with its surrounding cliffs.
-Phi Phi Don East Coast and Tonsai Bay have plenty of beaches where snorkeling just outside the shoreline can offer much excitement.
+Phi Phi Don East Coast and Tonsai Bay have plenty of beaches where snorkelling just outside the shoreline can offer much excitement.
 The Shark Point is famous for housing a variety of fishes.
 Nevertheless, it gets dangerous during the swells prevalent May to October.
-Bamboo Island has corals all around while the Mosquito Island, remaining a little unexplored, has some snorkeling spot to its east.
+Bamboo Island has corals all around while the Mosquito Island, remaining a little unexplored, has some snorkelling spot to its east.

-Besides trekking on foot in the areas of Chiang Rai, covering Amphoe Mae Suai, Amphoe Mueang and the banks of the Mae Kok River, elephant trekking offers enjoyment in Phulket or Koh Chang.
+Besides trekking on foot in the areas of Chiang Rai, covering Amphoe Mae Suai, Amphoe Mueang and the banks of the Mae Kok River, elephant trekking offers enjoyment in Phuket or Koh Chang.
 In Koh Chang, basically, there are two well- defined trekking routes on the elephant back.
 The two routes are one to a pomelo orchard through a rubber plantation and the other to a valley in land and to the further north where visitors can give the elephants a bath while they get their souls drenched in the beauty of the Nag Yom Waterfalls.
-In Phulket, the trek on elephant back is really a part of the elephant conservation project that also allows you enjoy the safari tour and trek.
+In Phuket, the trek on elephant back is really a part of the elephant conservation project that also allows you enjoy the safari tour and trek.